Pulling Apart 2-spheres in 4-manifolds: Second order intersection indeterminacies

-\textbf{Example:} Note that each of the four copies of $\Z$ in $\Lambda_1(4)$ corresponds to a target of a Matsumoto triple, but the vanishing of the all the triples is not sufficient to get an order 2 non-repeating Whitney tower on the $A$ because of ``cross-terms'' in the INT$_1$ relations; the simplest example is the following:
+\textbf{Example:} Note that each of the four copies of $\Z$ in $\Lambda_1(4)$ corresponds to a target of a Matsumoto triple (a choice of three distinct indices), but the vanishing of the all the triples is not sufficient to get an order 2 non-repeating Whitney tower on the $A$ because of ``cross-terms'' in the INT$_1$ relations; the simplest example is the following:

 Consider a five component link $L=L_1\cup \cdots\cup L_5\subset S^3=\partial B^4$ such that $L_1\cup L_2\cup L_3$ forms a Borromean rings which is split from the component $L_4$, and $L_5$ is a band sum of (positive) meridians to $L_3$ and $L_4$.
 In the $4$--manifold gotten by attaching 0-framed 2-handles to $B^4$ along $L$, let $A_i$ denote the immersed 2--sphere determined (up to homotopy) by the core of the 2-handle attached to $L_i$.